equill/netdescribe/README.md

 ## Data structure

-`exploreDevice`, the main SNMP discovery function, returns a nest of dicts as follows:
+`exploreDevice`, the main SNMP discovery function, returns an object.
+Its `as_dict()` method returns a nest of dicts as follows:

 ```
 - sysinfo